Oregon city drops fight to keep Google water use private

 Mays and Public Works Director Dave Anderson did not immediately respond to requests for further comment.

-The decision to back off the lawsuit came even as Google has been considering building two new data centers in The Dalles.
+Google has been considering building two new data centers in The Dalles.
 The town lies along the mighty Columbia River, but the new data centers wouldn’t be able to use that water and instead would have to take water from rivers and groundwater that has gone through the city’s water treatment plant.

 Communities in the West have been grappling with a more than 20-year megadrought that studies link to human-caused climate change.
-Google’s proposal worried some residents who fear there eventually won’t be enough water for everyone — including for area farms and fruit orchards, by far the biggest users.

-The Dalles is adjacent to the mighty Columbia River, but new data centers wouldn’t be able to use that water and instead would have to take water from rivers and groundwater that has gone through the city’s water treatment plant.
 The snowpack in the nearby Cascade Range that feeds the aquifers varies wildly year-to-year and glaciers are melting.

 Town councilors voted unanimously in November 2021 to approve Google’s proposal to build two new data centers, even though the 15,000 town residents didn’t know how much water the proposed data centers would use.
 Even the town councilors themselves had to wait until a couple of weeks before the vote to find out the projected usage numbers.